 Game Losses should be applied to the game in which the offense occurred unless the players have begun a new game or the tournament is between rounds, in which case the loss should be applied to the player's next game.
 If a player receives a Game Loss at the same time his or her opponent receives a Match Loss, the Game Loss should be carried over into the next round.
-Simultaneous Game Loss penalties should not be deferred just because their application would give one player the match win.
+Simultaneous Game Loss penalties should be applied together even if their application would give one player the match win.
 It is also acceptable for simultaneous Game Loss penalties to extend a match past the expected number of games if neither player has won a majority.
 Players will still receive a Game Loss if they drop from the tournament; if the penalty is issued between rounds, they will still receive it even though they will not be paired for the next round.

 Some tournaments feature one-game matches, which make a Game Loss equivalent to a Match Loss.
-In Swiss rounds, unless otherwise specified (such as Tournament Error - Tardiness), apply a Match Point penalty for the first offense instead, and follow any instructions to continue the game.
+In Swiss rounds, unless the offense is Unsporting Conduct - Major, apply a Match Point penalty for the first offense instead, and follow any instructions to continue the game.